Bubobubobubobubo/sardine/docs/sardine_doc/src/installation/windows.md

 # Windows

 Installing Sardine on Windows is harder than on other operating systems.
-This is because...
 Windows is Windows!
 It doesn't want you to have fun.
 Don't worry, at least two Sardine devs are running Windows just fine :)

 ### Preparing your environment